 - They Might Be Giants' children's album No! was also a CD-ROM with several mini-games based around the songs, most of which featured this.
 Some are quite strange; "Violin" features the line "one-quarter of George Washington's head" and that's exactly what you get (and more if you click, obviously...)

-- Holy Grail also had a bit of this too.
+- Quest for the Holy Grail also had a bit of this.

 - Panic! is mostly about pressing random buttons that cause silly animations to happen.

 - Stay Tooned! also has this, but isn't very well done in some spots.
 It's mainly there because you're looking for keys and the remote.

 - The Explorapedia games allowed you to visit various settings in either nature or America, where you could click on certain elements for a fun animation before getting the in-game equivalent of a web page appear that talks about what you just clicked on.
 In the Options menu you could disable the pop-up, turning the game into one of these.

 - The obscure SNES game Motoko-chan's Wonder Kitchen: It's a game that uses the SNES mouse and was released only in Japan, but not sold—it was a free Advertisement Game published by condiment maker Ajinomoto that focuses on its mayonnaise.
 Most remarkable about this game is that it was developed by Pax Softnica, a Nintendo second-party better known for its games based on Hamtaro.
 As a result, it has far more polish than you would expect from an Advergame.

 - Nickelodeon Clickamajigs are 1990s and early 2000s Flash games where you mainly just click on things.